 Our DPM will conduct a risk assessment no less than annually, considering all the circumstances of our data controlling and processing operations.

 In determining the appropriateness of all technical and organisational security measures, the DPM will consider the extent of possible damage or loss that might be caused to individuals (e.g. staff, clients or members) if a security breach occurs, the effect of any security breach on our organisation itself, and any likely reputational damage, including the possible loss of customer trust.

 Removing personal data from our premises for purposes other than legitimate processing activities is strictly prohibited.

 Processing personal data ‘off-site’ presents a potentially greater risk of loss, theft, or damage to personal data.
 The precautions must be taken are in our Data Security Policy and Remote Working Policy.

 All employees are responsible for ensuring that any personal data that we hold and for which they are responsible is kept securely and is not, under any condition, disclosed to any third party unless we have expressly authorised that third party to receive that information and has entered into a Data Sharing Agreement.

 All requests to provide personal data must be supported by appropriate paperwork, and the Data Protection Manager must expressly authorise all such disclosures.

 We must ensure that personal data is not disclosed to unauthorised third parties, which includes family members, friends, government bodies, and, in certain circumstances, the Police.
 All employees should exercise caution when asked to disclose personal data held on another individual to a third party.

 Retention and Disposal of Data

-We shall not keep personal data in a form that permits identification of Data Subjects for a longer period than is necessary in relation to the purpose(s) for which the data was originally collected.
+We shall not keep personal data in a form that permits the identification of Data Subjects for a more extended period than is necessary for the purpose(s) for which the data was initially collected.